 This storage can be shared, provided that the appropriate rights are assigned, e.g. in the case of interdisciplinary collaboration between different chairs or departments.

-Within each faculty, the Information Officer (IO) or a representative appointed by him is responsible for the allocation of storage space.
+Within each faculty, the the faculty admin (TUM: Information Officer (IO); LMU: IT-Servicegruppen in den Fakultäten) or a designated representative is responsible for the allocation of storage space.
 He also decides on the size of the allocated storage.

-Chairs and departments wishing to use the offered storage can apply for it in consultation with the IO at the Service Desk of LMU (IT Service Desk), or TUM (IT Support of TU Munich).
+Chairs and departments wishing to use the offered storage can apply for it in consultation with the faculty administrator (TUM: Information Officer (IO); LMU: IT-Servicegruppen in den Fakultäten) at the Service Desk (TUM: IT Support of the TU Munich; LMU: via the LRZ Service Desk).

-In addition, there is the option of appointing your own storage administrator, who can set up additional shares (storage space areas) with special rights assignment within the chair or department.
+In addition, there is the option of appointing your own storage administrator (Teiladministrator), who can set up additional shares (storage space areas) with special rights assignment within the chair or department.

 Temporary Cloud Storage → Temporary storage (public share):